Sue: A Time Monster, eh? I bet the Master’s in this story. He’s a monster and he knows about time.

 Sue: Trust you to think of that.
 My best friend at school had a chair like that.
 We used to fight over who got to sit in it.

-Me: Do you recognise the person sitting in that chair yet?
-I’ll give you a clue: She’s in one of my favourite films.
+Me: Do you recognise the person sitting in it yet?
+I’ll give you a clue: she’s in one of my favourite films.

 Me: The Wicker Man.

 Sue: That’s never Susan George!